daaf/derekfarr/content/_index.md

 ![Me](/images/me.jpeg)

 ## 💁‍♂️ Who am I?
-I'm a business operations professional living in Philadelphia, USA.
-I like to spend my free time exploring programming and other technical topics.
-I also like photography, playing guitar and drums, and getting lost on my bike!
+I'm a technical communication professional living in Philadelphia, PA, USA.
+Outside of work, I'm interested in the intersection of art and technology.
+I also like photography, playing guitar, piano, and drums, and getting lost on my bike!

 For more about me, visit the [About me](https://derekfarr.com/docs/about/about-me) page.